 HHS says its goals are “streamlining its regulations,” while promoting “meaningful information sharing”.6

 Your 2018 HIPAA Compliance Plan

-Make 2018 your year to excel in HIPAA compliance.
+Above all, make 2018 your year to excel in HIPAA compliance.
 While there are several steps to take to achieve total compliance, one of the most important actions you can take is to stop issues before they start.
-A Risk Assessment is where you should start, but you should also be aware of the types of recurring compliance issues HHS OCR sees on an ongoing basis and make it a priority to mitigate these types of risks.
+Firstly, create a Risk Assessment so you are aware of the types of recurring compliance issues HHS OCR sees on an ongoing basis.
+Secondly, make it a priority to mitigate these types of risks.
 Based on Severino’s presentation at HIMSS 2018, the most popular HIPAA issues include7:

 - Business Associate Agreements

 - Failure to Manage Identified Risk (e.g. Encryption)